 CO2 emissions are considered an important parameter in the fight against global warming.
 Why is that?
 And why is this an essential driver for our xpacks?
-The Fraunhofer Institute has examined the environmental impact of our reusable packaging system – these are the results.
+The Fraunhofer Institute examined the environmental impact of our reusable packaging – these are the results.

 According to the Intergovernmental Panel on Climate Change (IPCC), climate change is happening faster and with more severe consequences than previously assumed.
 Due to global warming, extreme weather events such as forest fires, storms or flood disasters are becoming more frequent.
 Recently, Germany has also been affected.
 The latest IPCC report proves that these climatic changes are human made.
 How?
 Trace gases such as carbon dioxide or methane, together with water vapor, normally provide a natural greenhouse effect, keeping our planet at 1.5 degrees Celsius.
 But the way we live today has thrown this out of balance and is causing global temperatures to rise.